Why You Should Definitely Travel to Morocco in January

 Luckily, living in Europe is like winning the country jackpot.
 You can fly to almost anywhere you fancy and often not for a too upsetting price.
 So, why wouldn’t you go?
 Particularly in winter.

-Looking for somewhere to stay?
-We booked into the very beautiful Riad Catalina in Marrakech.
-I would certainly always stay here and highly recommend it to any traveller to the city.
-Click here for current availability.
+Looking for somewhere to stay in Marrakech?
+I stayed in the very beautiful Riad Catalina.
+Highly recommend it to any traveller to the city.

-You may want to organise a private airport transfer to your hotel from the airport.
-We had issues with our taxi driver raising the price after we’d got in the car, so I wish it were something I’d considered in advance.
+Marrakech Travel Tip: You may want to organise a private airport transfer to your hotel from the airport.
+I had issues with our taxi driver raising the price after I’d got in the car and bitterly regretted not organising a transfer in advance.

 If you live in Europe, you travel a short distance for a completely different climate